About Kaplan University

 August 2012: Kaplan University celebrates commencement at the Arie Crown Theater in Chicago.

 September 2012: Kaplan University celebrates its 75th anniversary with a symposium of staff and students.
+This uplifting video features graduates from the 1940s to the present sharing heartfelt stories of success at Kaplan University.

 September 2012: The colleges of Public Service and Public Safety are formed.